scurvy-dog/sonic-dcloud/1-Intro_to_SONiC_Lab/lab_exercise_3.md

 * Valadiate end to end topology

 ## FRR BGP Overview
 For this lab we will be using two mechanisms to configure FRR.
-The first is to use ansible to update the FRR config file */etc/sonic/frr/bgpd.conf*.
+The first is to use ansible to update the FRR config file */etc/sonic/frr/bgpd.conf* on three of the four routers.
 When we do a config reload command it will load the FRR/BGP configurations into the running configuration which is stored in the *redis-database*.
 We will use this method to load FRR/BGP configuration for *spine-1*, *spine-2*, and *leaf-2*.

 For *leaf-1* we'll invoke the FRR CLI and add BGP configuration there.